tvpollet/tvpollet.github.io/thesis_topics.md

 ### Network analysis of specific groups.

-The prerequisite is that you will need access to a specific interesting group (e.g., carers for adults with learning disabilities, climbers, refugees, army veterans, professional poker players, Dungeon & Dragons enthusiasts, CS go players, ... -- it can be _any_ interesting group...).
+The prerequisite is that you will need access to a specific interesting group (e.g., carers for adults with learning disabilities, climbers, teachers, refugees, army veterans, professional poker players, Dungeon & Dragons enthusiasts, farmers, knitters, CS Go players, ... -- it can be _any_ interesting group...).
 For example, you are part of this community or have very strong links to people in this community.
 You will typically need around 200 participants, if you would want to make robust inferences.
 For example, you could map out the social support networks of people who are part of this group but also who these people are turning to for support (same gender, same interest, friends/colleagues/kin?).

 Here is an example borne out of a student project.
 This project looked at well-being and social support networks of people with Type I diabetes.